AllenCell/aics-tf-registration/docs/installation.rst

 Stable release
 --------------

-To install AICS Transfer Function Registration, run this command in your terminal:
+To install aics_tf_registration, run this command in your terminal:

 .. code-block:: console

     $ pip install aics_tf_registration

-This is the preferred method to install AICS Transfer Function Registration, as it will always install the most recent stable release.
+This is the preferred method to install aics_tf_registration, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.